The big question is: "What is Music?".

 "Normal" stimuli for specific aspects of speech perception may lack properties of corresponding aspects of music.

 Musical harmony consists of simultaneous pitch values, yet perception of simultaneous pitch values from multiple melodies has no relevance to speech perception (i.e. we almost always only listen to one person speaking at a time).
 The normal function of the cortical map that responds to consonant relationships between different notes occurring at the same time within harmonies and chords must be the perception of consonant relationships between pitch values occurring at different times within the same speech melody.

 Normal speech melody is not constructed from musical notes selected from a musical scale.
 The normal function of the cortical map that responds to discontinuous musical melodies constructed from musical scales must be the perception of continuous speech melody.

 The rhythm of speech is not as regular and structured as the rhythms of music.
 The normal function of the cortical maps that respond to the regular rhythms of music must be the perception of irregular speech rhythm.

 Dance is an aspect of music.

 In other words, dance is not just something which accompanies music, dance actually is music.
-Music is a super-stimulus for aspects of speech perception, but speech perception is not just the perception of sounds: it also includes perception of the speaker's movements such as facial expressions, body language and hand gestures.
-Dance can be identified as the super-stimulus for this component of speech perception.
+Music perception is analogous in some way to speech perception, but speech perception is not just the perception of sounds: it also includes perception of the speaker's movements such as facial expressions, body language and hand gestures.
+Dance, and especially our response to watching other people dance, can be identified as being analogous in the same way to this component of speech perception.